 Exceptional Students Program

 The Department of Adult Correction adheres to the guidelines set forth in Procedures Governing Programs and Services for Children with Disabilities.
-Upon entering correctional facilities, offenders are screened in a diagnostic center.
-The admission process includes an interview of the offender by a case manager to collect additional information that may indicate a need for further screening.
+Upon entering correctional facilities, incarcerated individuals are screened in a diagnostic center.
+The admission process includes an interview of the incarcerated individual by a case manager to collect additional information that may indicate a need for further screening.
 If the screening process reveals that a student who is 21 or less has academic deficits, functional deficits and/or behavioral problems, a referral to the School Assistance Team (SAT) is generated.
-The SAT team collects additional information including, but not limited to public school records, classroom performance, admission test performance, infraction records and mental health information.
+The SAT team collects additional information including, but not limited to, public school records, classroom performance, admission test performance, infraction records, and mental health information.

 Project Child Find

-The Exceptional Children Division of the North Carolina Department of Public Instruction is looking for all offenders ages birth through 21 with special needs who may not be receiving the help needed.
+The Exceptional Children Division of the North Carolina Department of Public Instruction looks for all incarcerated individuals ages birth through 21 with special needs who may not be receiving the help needed.

 For MORE information regarding Child Find, or if you suspect your student may have a disability and need special education and/or related services, please contact Polycarp Omollo, Federal Programs Coordinator, at polycarp.omollo@ncdps.gov or 984-255-6159.